Release Guide

 Active development occurs on the develop branch.
 Once all commits for a new

-All patches and fixes for the X.Y release line must be made on this branch.
+All patches and fixes for the 2.X release line must be made on the patch/v2_X_x branch.

 Any changes applied to the release branch should also be merged or cherry-picked